Matching headings, techniques and sample text.

-This reading skill is testing your ability to understand the difference from a main idea and a supporting point.
-Matching heading questions can be quite challenging, so here are some top tips to remember .
+The ‘matching headings’ task is testing your ability to understand the difference from the main idea and a supporting point.
+Matching heading questions can be quite challenging, so here are some top tips to remember.

 1. Matching heading questions are not in order in the text, unlike True False Not Given or Yes No Not Given which are always in order.